rpranjan11/remittance-api-java-h2-gradle/README.md

 * Used Utility classes to separate the Utility functionality from the service/business logics
 * JUnit Test cases are implemented for all the APIs in the test package
 * There can be still a scope of code clean, implement any missed logic, introducing inner layers, proper error and exception management, unique Authentication & Authorization process, etc. to make the project production-level.
 Due to time constraint, I have focused to fulfill the most necessary constraints and deliver the assignment.

-### Also, I have uploaded a video in the same drive folder of project running in my PC.
-The video contains calling APIs from Postman and verifying execution from logs and API responses, checking success, invalid, and error scenarios of APIs.